 Scarring caused by trauma, surgery, or inflammatory skin conditions (including abnormal scarring called hypertrophic or keloid scarring) often leads to concerns with appearance but may be itchy and tender and occasionally cause a disturbance of function.
 Abnormal scarring can be difficult but improvement is usually seen with a systematic and patient approach.

 Skin conditions are not trivial.
 Let us help you get back to skin health.

 All our dermatologists have extensive experience in dermatologic skin surgery.
 Your specialist will discuss with you the best options for management of skin cancers or non-cancerous lumps and bumps that you may wish to have removed.
-This may include traditional excision, various other surgical procedures, non-surgical options, or laser surgery.
+This may include traditional excision, various other surgical procedures, or non-surgical options.